-In Madras, he accidentally met the "Anchorite of the Adyar River" who took him later to the "Sage who never sp eaks".
-In the Sage's hermitage, a stranger - Mr. Subramanya by name - obtrudes on him and solicits his visit to his own Master Sri Ram ana Maharshi of Thiruvannamalai.
-But our author waits to think over the invitation.
-He had several n otes of introduction to Indian gentlemen, one of which was to Mr. K. S. Venkataramani, the well-known author.
+In Madras, he accidentally met the "Anchorite of the Adyar River" who took him later to the "Sage who never speaks".
+In the Sage's hermitage, a stranger, Mr. Subramanya by name, obtrudes on him and solicits his visit to his own Master Sri Ramana Maharshi of Thiruvannamalai.
 The obtrusion of Mr. Subramanya is amusing in its naivete and surprising in its results.
 The graphic description of the scene of his meeting with our author is cited here for the delectation of the reader:

 Someone draws up to my side before we reach the end of the road which is to take us into Madras.
 I turn my head.
-The yellow-robed Yogi - for it is he - rewards me with a majestic grin.
+The yellow-robed yogi - for it is he - rewards me with a majestic grin.
 His mouth stretches almost from ear to ear, and his eyes wrinkle into narrow slits.